Brattleboro Reformer: Staff and union controversies

-In the past the paper has been controversial for running letters to the editor that many have found offensive; in 2003 it ran an anti-semitic letter whose publication the then–managing editor Kathryn Casa defended, saying that "only by bringing [bigoted opinions] into the open can we expose and eliminate them."
+In the past the paper has been controversial for running letters to the editor that many have found offensive; in 2003 it ran an antisemitic letter whose publication the then–managing editor Kathryn Casa defended, saying that "only by bringing [bigoted opinions] into the open can we expose and eliminate them."

 Union leaders and members of the public protested in 2003, when the management fired a reporter during a campaign to form a union at the Reformer.
 More than 1,000 people signed a petition that called on Media News to re-hire the union supporter.

 Readers complained when the parent company fired managing editor Kathryn Casa without giving a reason in 2004.
 Critics asserted that the firing was in part connected to her liberal politics; on the other hand, Casa was accused of intimidating staff into voting against a union drive.
 Judith Gorman, a columnist for the paper, resigned in protest following Casa's dismissal; about 150 people protested Casa's dismissal outside the Reformer offices on April 25 of that year.